antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-Next to the many publicly available datasets, R2 also hosts a many curated lists of genes which we call **gene sets**.
+Next to the many publicly available datasets, R2 also hosts many curated lists of genes which we call **gene sets**.
 These gene sets can be used to restrict or filter an analysis as well.
-We can adapt our current search by scrolling down to the end of our gene list.
-In the Adjustable Settings menu, you can now use a Gene Set to restrict your list.
+We can adapt our current search by scrolling down to the end of page, where you find the Adjustable Settings menu.
+You can now use a Gene set to restrict your list of differentially expressed genes between normal tissue and adenomas that is specifically associated with colorectal cancer.

-* Re-generate a list that is specifically associated with colorectal cancer.
-To do so, click on the button next to *geneset* and grid box will pop-up.
+* Click on **Select gene set** and a grid box will pop-up.
-* Use search field on the top of the table and fill in **colorectal**, hit **enter**.
+* Use the search field on the top of the table and fill in **colorectal**, hit **enter**.
 * [The KEGG (Kyoto Encyclopedia of Genes and Genomes) database]( https://www.genome.jp/kegg/pathway.html) is a comprehensive bioinformatics resource that integrates information about genes, proteins, pathways, and diseases.
-Click on the triangles in front of KEGG pathways and its subcollections till you find the **Colorectal_cancer (62)** geneset.
-Check the set and hit **Use selected** button.
+Click on the triangles in front of KEGG pathways and its subcollections, till you find the **Colorectal_cancer (62)** gene set.
+Check the checkbox in front of the gene set and hit the green **Confirm selection** button.
+* Always click **Submit** afer you have changed something in the Adjustable settings menu in order for the changes to take effect.
 * Check out the list and see if you recognize multiple genes.
 You can hover over the magnifying glasses in front of each row to learn more about the genes.
-* Now click on the magnifying glass in front of **AXIN2** to obtain a scatter plot of the expression of this gene for each sample in the dataset.
+* Now click on the magnifying glass in front of **AXIN2** to obtain a violin plot with the scatter points of the expression value of this gene for each sample in the dataset.
-* You can see that the plot is split in two.
-Underneath the plot you can find two annotation tracks, one of which is the **tissue** track.
+  The plot shows the two groups the tissue track.
 The colors show the different groups to which each sample belongs.
 If you hover your mouse over any of the blocks, you can see which side is adenoma and which side is normal tissue.
 Also note you hoover over the dots in the graph and the tracks to get more information of the individual samples.
 * The green bar in the top allows you to easily go to next or previous gene of your list.
 Click on the **arrow with MYC** on the right side of the green bar to view its gene expression in the samples.